juanvdb/liquidprompt/README.md

   and blue (or other unique colors) if connected via SSH
 * a green colon if the user has write permissions in the current directory and a red one if not
-* the current directory in bold, shortened if it takes too much space while always preserving the first two directory names
+* the current directory in white on blue, shortened if it takes too much space while always preserving the first two directory names
 * the current Python virtual environment
 * an up arrow if an HTTP proxy is in use